apache/datafu/site/source/community/contributing.html.markdown

 All the tests can also be run from within eclipse.

-To run the DataFu Pig or Hourglass tests specifically:
+To run a single project's test - for example, for DataFu Pig only:

     ./gradlew :datafu-pig:test
-    ./gradlew :datafu-hourglass:test

 To run a specific set of tests from the command line, you can define the `test.single` system property with a value matching the test class you want to run.
 For example, to run all tests defined in the `QuantileTests` test class for DataFu Pig: